Search documentation...

 Example property filter

-The related object condition filters users based on data in related models.
+The related model condition filters users based on data in related models.
 In SQL speak, it lets you filter based on the matches on a foreign key to another table.

 For example, if your parent model is a table of users and you have related models for purchases and workspaces, you can create audiences like this: